Dorothy Sarnoff: Birth and education

 Sarnoff was born in Brooklyn.
 She graduated from the Berkeley Institute in 1931 and attended Cornell University, where she studied English and public speaking.
 As a participant in the school's glee club, she developed an interest in singing, and traveled to France for vocal training after receiving her bachelor's degree in 1935.
+She later studied singing in New York City with Queena Mario, Florence Easton, and Ettore Verna.

 Opera and Broadway

 Back in the United States, Sarnoff performed with the NBC Symphony Orchestra and the St. Louis Municipal Opera.
 She sang the role of Miss Pinkerton in the 1939 world premiere at New York City's Radio City Music Hall of the one-act radio opera The Old Maid and the Thief by Gian Carlo Menotti.
 She reached the finals of the Auditions of the Air talent competition run by the Metropolitan Opera, which helped her land a contract with the Philadelphia Opera Company (POC).

 She made her debut with the POC on January 13, 1942 as Antonia in Les contes d'Hoffmann.
 She sang several more roles with the company over the next three months, including Mimì in La bohème, Rosalinde in Johann Strauss II's Die Fledermaus, and Gracieuse in the world premiere of Deems Taylor's Ramuntcho.
 She later sang Marguerite in Charles Gounod's Faust with the Philadelphia La Scala Opera Company in 1946.

 In October 1942 Sarnoff made her Broadway debut in the title role of Rosalinda, the New Opera Company’s long-running English-language version of Die Fledermaus that had been adapted by Erich Wolfgang Korngold.
 Sarnoff appeared in more than 500 performances of the production.

 In 1945 she made her debut with the New York City Opera portraying the title role in Puccini's Tosca.
 She sang several more roles with the company over the next three seasons, including Marguerite, Mimì, Nedda in Ruggero Leoncavallo's Pagliacci, and Micaela in Georges Bizet's Carmen.

-Sarnoff returned to Broadway in 1948 as Maria the short-lived musical Magdalena.
+Sarnoff returned to Broadway in 1948 as Maria in the short-lived musical Magdalena.
 The production was notably the first work by composer Heitor Villa-Lobos to be mounted on Broadway.
 The year 1951 proved to be a banner year for Sarnoff when she portrayed Lady Thiang in the original Broadway cast of Rodgers and Hammerstein’s The King and I. As the king's head wife she introduced the classic song "Something Wonderful" and the song "Western People Funny".
 Apparently actor Yul Brynner, who played the King of Siam, taught her how to tense her abdominal muscles as a means of dealing with nervousness.

 Her last role on Broadway was Jessica Farrow, a plantation owner’s daughter, in My Darlin' Aida, a 1952 musical based on the Giuseppe Verdi's opera Aida that transplanted the stories setting from ancient Egypt to Memphis, Tennessee during the American Civil War.
 The production starred Elaine Malbin in the title role and closed after just 89 performances.